 Growing in the Garden:

-This is an easy-to-use guide and curriculum for youth gardening programs with schools, after-school and summer programs, community and neighborhood gardens, farm to school, agriculture in the classroom, nutrition programs, Master Gardening projects, etc. Ten units are organized to address questions such as How important is food to you?, Why do people garden?, How do you plan, plant, maintain and harvest a garden?, How do you store and prepare garden produce?, How can you expand your garden all year long?
-Each unit includes a general background section and two lessons that are aligned with the Iowa 4-H Youth Development program priorities as well as the Common Core and Iowa core subject standards for grades K-4 and can be adapted for students in grades fifth through college.
+The Growing in the Garden: Local Foods Healthy Living curriculum is for youth gardening programs in schools, afterschool and summer programs, community and neighborhood gardens, farm to school, agriculture in the classroom, nutrition programs, and Master Gardening projects.
+The seven units are organized to address questions such as Why do people garden?
+How do you plan, plant, maintain and harvest a garden?
+How do you store and prepare garden produce?
+How can you expand your garden all year long?
+Each unit includes a general background section and two to three lessons that are aligned with the Iowa 4-H Youth Development program priorities as well as the Common Core and Iowa core subject standards for grades K-4 and can be adapted for students in grades fifth through college.

 Where We Live: History of the Land

 Are you teaching Iowa history?
 This curriculum will connect the past to the present through fun hands-on activities about rocks, soil, prairies, grains, trees, animals, food sources and how people have learned to live with Iowa’s valuable resources.
 If you are from Iowa, you really need the entire kit of banners, posters, books, and maps for the complete experience.
 Curriculum directors and teachers highly approve this curricula as their Iowa History unit.
 If you are from another Midwestern state, these lessons will apply to you, too.